microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing the IoT end-to-end.md

     ![The Azure IoT Edge daemon shows a green active status.](media/ex2_image009.png "Successful service start")

     > **Note**: If you do not, then run the following command to see diagnostics logs that may help you troubleshoot the issue:

     ```PowerShell
     sudo journalctl -u iotedge
     ```

-13. The IoT Edge modules will be downloaded and created in docker containers, you can review the docker images by running:
+13. After the above configurations, the IoT Edge modules will be downloaded and created in docker containers.
+You can review the docker images by running:

     ```PowerShell
     sudo docker ps